Hamilton wins in Qatar, slices into Verstappen points lead

 LOSAIL, Qatar (AP) — Lewis Hamilton inched closer to the Formula One championship lead with a dominating victory Sunday in the inaugural Qatar Grand Prix to earn back-to-back wins and chip away at Max Verstappen’s points advantage.

-It was the second consecutive win for Hamilton, who has trimmed 17 points from Max Verstappen’s lead in the title race in a week.
+Hamilton, who also won last week in Brazil, has trimmed 17 points from Verstappen’s lead in the title race in a week.
 Verstappen still holds an eight-point lead with two races remaining in one of the most dramatic F1 title fights in at least a decade.

+“I’m really, really grateful for these points.
+It’s been a hell of a year,” Hamilton said.
+“To be at this point in the year and have back-to-back wins is a great feeling.”

 The seven-time champion started from pole for Mercedes and was never challenged on the Losail International Circuit as Hamilton won his 102nd career race.
 It was his seventh victory of the season.